pramnora/NodeJS/modules/README.md

 # NODEJS MODULES

-NodeJS, allows one to break up Javascript extension files: [.js] into being a number of seperate modules.
+NodeJS, allows one to break up a large Javascript file...into being a series of separately callable code modules, instead.

+Each code module has..

+- the file extension: [.js]
+- uses the 'exports' statement to export a particular function/module

 This modular coding technique also allows one to build libraries of reusable functions.../-etc.